Tingrith: Housing and transport

 The number of houses in Tingrith has steadily grown from 1831.
 In 1831 there were 27 houses in Tingrith but this rose to 46 houses in 1951 and then dropped to 42 houses ten years later, in 1961.
-Today there are 59 houses in Tingrith civil parish According to the 2011 census, 49.2% of the Tingrith population own their homes outright; this is almost 20 percentage points higher than the national average.
+In 2011 there were 59 houses in Tingrith civil parish.
+According to the 2011 census, 49.2% of the Tingrith population owned their homes outright; this was almost 20 percentage points higher than the national average.

 House prices in Tingrith range from approximately £120,000 up to £765,000.

 The closest rail stations are Flitwick and Harlington, which are within a 2-mile radius of Tingrith.
 The closest airports are Cranfield (8 miles) and Luton (16 miles).

 Notable residents

 Sandra Kynes, the Pagan author, lived in Tingrith during her time in the United Kingdom.

 Charles Tanqueray, the founder and distiller of Tanqueray Gin in 1830 lived at Tanqueray House.